 6. American Psycho (2000)

-Christian Bale plays Patrick Bateman, a narcissist, ego centric who has everything, but still lacks something to boost his inner demons.
+In ‘American Psycho’, Christian Bale plays Patrick Bateman, a narcissist, ego-centric man who has everything, but still lacks something to boost his inner demons.
 So, what does he do?
 He becomes a serial killer.
-Shielded by conformity, privilege, and wealth, Bateman is also the ultimate serial killer, roaming freely and fearlessly.
+Shielded by conformity, privilege, and wealth, Bateman is the ultimate serial killer, roaming freely and fearlessly.
 His murderous impulses are fueled by zealous materialism and piercing envy when he discovers someone else has acquired more than he has.
 ‘American Psycho’ is a clever satire that equates materialism with homicide.

 Related: Best Christian Bale Movies